concord-consortium/rigse/doc/ruby-2.x.md

 This version has breaking changes, something might fail.
 Although I can start rails server and at least basic features seem to work.

-I had to remove `config/initializers/haml_markdown.rb`.
-TODO: is this file necessary?

 Also, it means that we no longer use `xml-mime-type-and-ie8-keycode-fix` branch of CC's HAML fork.
 How important is this fix?
 If it's related to IE8 only, it feels okay to me to drop it.